Personal Build, Remote Run, Pre-tested Commit

 - On the web interface of your TeamCity server, your personal builds are designated with the corresponding icons.
 E.g. in the illustration below, the failed build is a personal one.

-so that only changes corresponding to personal builds are displayed in the list.
+- Select special icons.
+If necessary, you can click Hide non-personal on the toolbar, so that only changes corresponding to personal builds are displayed in the list.

 You can see a brief summary of each remote run underneath the corresponding change set, and click it to see more details.
 Information in this view is provided by your TeamCity server.